American English

 American English, sometimes called United States English or U.S. English, (Note: American English is variously abbreviated AmE, AE, AmEng, USEng, and en-US.) is the set of varieties of the English language native to the United States.
-English is the most widely spoken language in the U.S. and is an official language in 32 of the 50 U.S. states.
-It is the de facto common language used in government, education, and commerce in all 50 states, the District of Columbia, and in all territories except Puerto Rico.
-De jure, there is no official language in the U.S. at the federal level, as there is no federal law designating any language to be official.
-However, Executive Order 14224 of 2025 declared English to be the official language of the U.S., and English is recognized as such by federal agencies.
+English is the most widely spoken language in the U.S., as well as the common language used in government, education, and commerce in all 50 states, the District of Columbia, and in all U.S. territories except Puerto Rico.
 Since the late 20th century, American English has become the most influential form of English worldwide.

 Varieties of American English include many patterns of pronunciation, vocabulary, grammar, and particularly spelling that are unified nationwide but distinct from other forms of English around the world.
-Any American or Canadian accent perceived as lacking noticeably local, ethnic, or cultural markers is known in linguistics as General American; it covers a fairly uniform accent continuum native to certain regions of the U.S. but especially associated with broadcast mass media and highly educated speech.
+Any American or Canadian accent perceived as lacking noticeably local, ethnic, or cultural markers is known in linguistics as General American; it covers a fairly uniform accent continuum native to certain regions of the U.S. especially associated with broadcast mass media and highly educated speech.
 However, historical and present linguistic evidence does not support the notion of there being one single mainstream American accent.
 The sound of American English continues to evolve, with some local accents disappearing, but several larger regional accents having emerged in the 20th century.